Working Title: Admissions Counselor

 Classification Title: Student Services Professional III

-Under the general supervision of the Senior Associate Director, the Admission Counselor recruits students for University enrollment and represent Sacramento State (the University) at various educational and community programs, events and activities.
+Under the general supervision of the Senior Associate Director, the Admission Counselor regionally recruits students for University enrollment and represents Sacramento State (the University) at various educational and community programs, events and activities.
 The incumbent will act as the University liaison by providing resources to high school and community college counselors to update them about changes in admission policies, academic programs and general education.
+The position will be responsible for evaluating high school and college transcripts during peak periods.
 The Admission Counselor is responsible for planning, developing, coordinating and implementing University enrollment management and outreach programs to high school, middle schools and community colleges.

 The incumbent also reviews a variety of official and unofficial transcripts and procedural and policy documents to determine transfer credit eligibility.
 The incumbent is also responsible for completion of the unofficial and official transfer evaluation at the time of admission for select colleges and makes some admissions decisions.
 The position requires extensive knowledge of Title 5 of California Administrative Code, Chancellor’s Office Policies and Regulations, National Accreditation Policies, and Campus Requirements relative to Admission, Advanced Standing Credit Award and Academic Credit Policies.

 The incumbent will travel within the Los Angeles and San Diego area, with the flexibility to work remotely.

 CSU Classification Salary Range: $ 5,025 - $ 7,159 per month

 Hiring Range: Anticipated hiring range is near or at the minimum of the classification, commensurate with candidate's education, experience, skills, and training.

 Work Hours: Monday - Friday 8:00 a.m. - 5:00 p.m. with occasional weekend and evening hours